ten nine ways to go out in cricket:

 - Hit wicket.
 Simply put, a batsman hits the stumps with his bat or his body while the ball is 'alive'.
 The shortened form is 'hit wkt', as in 'hit wkt b <bowler>'.
 It counts as one wicket for the bowler.

 - Hit the ball twice.
 Also what it says on the tin.
 A batsman, for example, blocks the ball with his bat or pad, similar to bunting in baseball, then hits the ball again, this time away from the field of play to try to score runs.
 There is no shortened form and it does not count for the bowler.
+There are legitimate ways to hit the ball twice - the second hit must be solely to prevent the ball hitting the stumps.

 - Obstructing the field.
 A batsman tries to stop the fieldsmen from getting the ball by getting in his way deliberately, or kicking the ball away.
 There is no shortened form and it does not count for the bowler.